 The Souls Series

-First, we have the “Souls” series, which laid the foundation for the “Souls-like” subgenre, which it would subsequently spawn.
+First, we have the “Souls” series.
+It laid the foundation for the “Souls-like” subgenre, which it would subsequently spawn.

 The original Dark Souls series consists of three entries.
-However, it is easy to bundle their precursor, Demon’s Souls (and its remake), together with them due to how similar the gameplay mechanics and the approach to storytelling are.
+However, it’s easy to bundle their precursor, Demon’s Souls (and its remake), together with them due to how similar the gameplay mechanics and the approach to storytelling are.

 - Demon’s Souls

 - Dark Souls II